Since 2008, CEBA has offered a day-long beekeeping workshop at the end of February, the best time of the year to start beekeeping.

 Honey, chunk comb and wax

-As part of the $50 registration fee, participants receive the book "First Lessons in Beekeeping" by Keith S. Delaplane.
+The $50 registration fee includes the book "First Lessons in Beekeeping" by Keith S. Delaplane.